zsnahid/Computer-Graphics-Final-Project/README.md

-# Solar System using Freeglut
+# Solar System using OpenGL